-The Army calls their enlisted jobs Military Occupation Specialties, or MOS.
-If you have a combat arms job, such as infantry, or armor (tank driver), the Army combines basic training and job training into one single course, called OSUT, or One-Station-Unit-Training.
+The Army calls their enlisted jobs military occupational specialties, or MOS.
+If you have a combat arms job, such as infantry or armor (tank driver), the Army combines basic training and job training into one single course, called OSUT, or One Station Unit Training.
 In such cases, there is no basic training graduation ceremony.
-One day, your drill sergeant will wake you up as usual and say something like, "Okay, basic training is over, and now job training starts."
+One day, your drill sergeant will wake you up as usual and say something like, "OK, basic training is over, and now job training starts."

 Tip: Your graduation ceremony will occur after the job training portion of OSUT.

-If you do not have a combat arms MOS, following your basic training graduation ceremony, you'll be bussed or flown to your Army AIT (Advanced Individual Training) base to go through training for your particular Army MOS (job).
+If you do not have a combat arms MOS, after your basic training graduation ceremony, you'll be bussed or flown to your Army AIT (advanced individual training) base to go through training for your particular Army MOS (job).